 Unlike a lot of brands, Cuisinel offers a 1-year no-hassle guarantee on all their products.
 This isn't something that you usually see on cookware in the sub-forty bucks range, so it speaks volumes about the company's confidence in their own product.

 Top Feature: 1 year no-hassle guarantee offered by Cuisinel

-Choosing a Cast-Iron Skillet: A 2020 Buyer’s Guide
+Choosing a Cast-Iron Skillet: Buyer's Guide

 Well there you have it.
 Ten brands, ten pans, and what we are left with is no actual idea of how to choose between them.
 The simple solution would be to simply pick up one of each, but chances are you don't have the kitchen space for that.
 Not to mention that the mismatching would be a serious culinary faux pax.

 Deciding which cast iron skillet to buy isn't as hard as it may seem.
 There are but a few factors to examine that will lead you to the perfect pan for your purposes.

 Anatomy of a Cast Iron Skillet

 While the best skillets are molded from a single piece of iron, thus reducing stress points and increasing the longevity of the pan, it is still helpful to familiarize yourself with the different anatomical elements of a great skillet.